rahildoshi97/pymatlib/paper/paper.md

 | Python Integration       | Native          | Yes          | API only         | No          |

-**Key Advantage**: PyMatLib's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and seamless integration with simulation frameworks like pystencils [@pystencils] and waLBerla [@walberla] for high performance computing applications, which are not found in existing tools, enabling more reproducible and sophisticated scientific simulations.
+**Key Advantage**: PyMatLib's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.

 # Research Applications and Availability

 PyMatLib is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], energy-based finite element methods for thermal analysis [@hughes2012finite], multiscale simulations [@tadmor2011modeling], and high-performance computing in fluid dynamics and heat transfer.
-Its YAML-based configuration system, powered by ruamel.yaml parsing [@ruamel-yaml], supports the FAIR principles [@wilkinson2016fair] for scientific data management, enabling reproducible research across different simulation codes and research groups.
+Its architecture promotes reproducible science and is well-suited for high-performance computing environments, with demonstrated integrations into frameworks like pystencils [@pystencils] and waLBerla [@walberla].

 PyMatLib is open-source under the BSD-3-Clause license.
 The source code, documentation, and further examples are available on